bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 The dashboard has four top-level tabs:

 - **Analyses** — Show activity, with all analyses launched in nodes and queues, with requested number of slots, state of the analysis, and available actions.
-- **Launch** — Launch an analysis, through STARK run name or a JSON parmeter.
+- **Launch** — Launch an analysis, through STARK run name or a JSON parameter.
 - **Cluster** — Summary of cluster resources, with all nodes (online or offline), available queues and associated slots.
 - **Archives** — List of archived analyses, with information about queue, requested slots and date of request.

 ### Analysis tab

-Displays aggregated of all tasks from all nodes defined in `config/peers.json`.
+Displays an aggregation of all tasks from all nodes defined in `config/peers.json`.

 ![STARKUB Analyses](images/analyses.png)